paulmcp-github/CEHPractical/Everything You Need.md

 http.request.method == POST   (for passwords) or click tools ---> credentials Also
 SOURCE IS THE ATTACKER MACHINE

+Filter for FTP and follow stream for password
 ```
 # Find FQDN
 ```